Oil3/Webm-QuickLook-Plug-In/README.md

 # Webm-QuickLook-Plug-In

 What is this: this is is an extension for MacOS' "QuickLook" which allows .webm movies to be played within the previews like other formats.
 How to install?
 Launch the app.
-The pluggin gets registered.
+The plugin gets registered.
 Keep the app: the pluggin stays inside.
 How to uninstall?
 Delete the app
 Download it from Releases here ---------------------------------------------------------------------->